Pioneer Of Slow Living: Santo Stefano's Unique Revival Journey

 About the cuisine of Agro-Pastoralism

-the Abruzzese pupa is a local customary Easter cake.
-Beyond its religious importance, it symbolises a tale of love and sharing, handed down through the generations.
-Since the 1800s, the pupa and the horse have been made for engagement ceremonies, symbolising good fortune.
-The pupa was given to the groom's family, while the horse was presented to the bride's family.
-This tradition is linked to Easter and the Christian symbols of resurrection and the Last Supper.
+The Santo Stefano restaurants' menus are inspired by the region's agro-pastoral culinary heritage.
+Pastries like 'taralli,' 'pupazze,' and 'cavalli' were traditional gifts for children.
+The horse symbolised strength, while the Abruzzese pupa, an Easter cake, represented love and sharing.
+Since the 1800s, the pupa and horse have been made for engagement ceremonies, symbolising good fortune.
+The pupa was given to the groom's family and the horse to the bride's family, linking the tradition to Easter and Christian symbols of resurrection and the Last Supper.
+Source: Sextantio

 About The Sextantio Project

-The Sextantio initiative is responsible for the village's development and the Albergo Diffuso concept.
-Through its distinctive conservative restoration approach, it has revitalised villages that were once deserted by people seeking better opportunities.
-The project's founder, Daniele Kihlgren, has broadened the slow travel initiative by incorporating more villages and travel spots.
-Sextantio's second historic village, Matera, is situated in southern Italy, surrounded by ancient caves and stone structures.
-Their latest project is in Africa, specifically the Capanne (HUTS) Project in Rwanda, which emphasizes slow travel and maintaining the area's authenticity.
-Additionally, it offers health insurance support to local inhabitants.
-So far, approximately 500 proposals for village regeneration have been submitted to the project.
+The Sextantio initiative, responsible for the village's development and the Albergo Diffuso concept, has revitalized deserted villages through conservative restoration.
+Founder Daniele Kihlgren expanded the slow travel initiative to include more villages.
+Sextantio's second historic village, Matera, in southern Italy, is surrounded by ancient caves and stone structures.
+Their latest project, the Capanne (HUTS) Project in Rwanda, emphasizes slow travel and authenticity, offering health insurance support to locals.
+About 500 village regeneration proposals have been submitted to the project.